GoofyNest/HardwareSpoofing/README.md

 # Permanently spoofing guide
 > [!CAUTION]
+> Spoofer works if you are using a AMD graphics card for EAC protected games
-> In September of 2025 EasyAntiCheat is now hard banning GPUs, meaning this spoofing method is no longer working for EasyAntiCheat protected games
+> ~~In September of 2025 EasyAntiCheat is now hard banning GPUs, meaning this spoofing method is no longer working for EasyAntiCheat protected games~~

 <img width="702" height="290" alt="image" src="https://github.com/user-attachments/assets/633d57fa-988d-45f8-b49e-6a7e4b754c88" />